ShapescapeMC/content-guide-generator/docs/custom_properties.md

 A boolean indicating whether the spawn egg is player facing or not.
 It's analogous to the `player_facing` property of the item.
 It's used for the functions that describe spawn eggs.

 ## Behavior Pack Item Files
+This section describes the custom properties that can be added to the item files in the behavior pack.
+The properties are added to the `["minecraft:item"].description` object in the JSON file.

 ### `description`

 - Path: `packs/BP/items/*.json`
 - JSON Path: `["minecraft:item"].description.description`

 Description is a string or list of strings that describes the item in the `summarize_items()` and `summarize_items_in_tables()` functions.
 If description is written as a list, it is assumed that each string is a separate line of the description.
+You can read more about the functions in [Generator Functions](/docs/generator_functions.md) section.

 **Examples**
 ```